thebaldgeek/thebaldgeek.github.io/wardrive.md

 When there is no lock, the GPS will flash its fix LED every second.
 When the GPS has a fix, it will flash every 15 seconds.

-There is no ‘safely remove’ the SD card requirement, the code writes each new SSID to the CSV log file and closes the file, so the card can be ejected at any time that its activity LED is not on.
+There is no ‘safely remove’ the SD card requirement, the code writes each new SSID to the CSV log file as it comes in and then closes the file, so the card can be ejected at any time that its activity LED is not on.
 Log into wigle and upload all the CSV files created during the run.
 Best to wipe them out of the SD card once uploaded so you can keep track of what you have sent after each wardrive.

+After each wardrive, power off the wifydra pop the SD card, open it in a text editor, delete the top SSDIs that have a lat lon of 0.0 / 0.0, optionally also remove the top few SSIDs that have an error (last number before the WIFI at the end of each line) greater than 100.0.
+Save the file and then upload it to wigle.net.

 <!-- Global site tag (gtag.js) - Google Analytics -->